losandes/supposed/README.md

 ```

 ### TAP reporter
-Assay supports the TAP format and thus is compatible with [any TAP reporter](https://github.com/sindresorhus/awesome-tap#reporters).
+Supposed supports the TAP format and thus is compatible with [any TAP reporter](https://github.com/sindresorhus/awesome-tap#reporters).
 Use the `--tap` flag to enable TAP output.

 ```Shell
 $ node test/my-test --tap | tap-nyan